Task Steps

 Optional: Saved incident reference name, caller lookup, category, operator group, processing status, and action text

-• If you set a saved incident reference name, later TOPdesk update or close steps can target the same incident without manually entering the incident number.
+• If you set a saved reference name, later TOPdesk update, close, cancel, archive, or unarchive steps can target the same record without manually entering the number.

-• Step-scoped variables are also available for tasks that create more than one incident in the same run.
+• Step-scoped variables are also available for tasks that create more than one TOPdesk record in the same run.

 Active Directory Action Step